apollographql/apollo-server/docs/source/deployment/lambda.md

         cors: true
 ```

+If you're using webpack or typescript you will also need to install [serverless-webpack](https://www.serverless.com/plugins/serverless-plugin-webpack) or [serverless-plugin-typescript](https://www.serverless.com/plugins/serverless-plugin-typescript) respectively.
+If you are using both then just use the `serverless-webpack` plugin.
+For webpack (with or without typescript) you'll then need to add the following to your `serverless.yml`
+...
+plugins:
+  - serverless-webpack
+custom:
+  webpack:
+    packager: 'npm'
+    webpackConfig: 'webpack.config.js' # Name of webpack configuration file
+...
+whereas for typescript only you would add:
+...
+plugins:
+  - serverless-plugin-webpack
+...

 ### Running the Serverless Framework
+You'll need to setup an [IAM user with the the necessary privileges on AWS](https://www.serverless.com/framework/docs/providers/aws/guide/credentials) to perform the deployment.

-After configuring the Serverless Framework, all you have to do to deploy is run `serverless deploy`
+After configuring the Serverless Framework, all you have to do to deploy is run `serverless deploy`.

 If successful, `serverless` should output something similar to this example: